 Before we start, we should make something clear.
 The purpose of this article is not to bad-mouth suppliers or paint them as a villain.
-Instead, this article should educate you on some of the behind the scenes logistics that your suppliers work in, which should help you protect your business the best way you can.
+Instead, this article should educate you on some of the behind-the-scenes logistics that your suppliers work in, which should help you protect your business the best way you can.

 Prefer to watch the video?
 We have our in-depth discussion posted here on our YouTube channel.

-Why Suppliers Seem So Dishonest?
+Why Do Dropshipping Suppliers Seem So Dishonest?

 It can be frustrating to work with suppliers when it seems like they are dishonest about their capacity to meet your business needs.
 There are several reasons a supplier may seem dishonest (even when they aren’t!)